5 Rules for How To Make Social Media Benefit Your Career.

 How to start navigating in the TikTok world though – especially if you are not an active user?
 You can consider starting by taking a solid beginner’s course, for instance the comprehensive course “Mastering TikTok: Stop Scrolling & Post Your 1st TikTok” from Skillshare.

-However, as of today, Twitter is simply too big to fail.
+However, as of today, Twitter or X, is simply too big to fail.
 Creators, thoughts leaders, and companies communicate with their clients, followers, and users on Twitter daily and it is not going to change any time soon.

 You can also benefit from using twitter, especially if you actively engage in a conversation with individuals whom you find authorities in your discipline and representatives of companies which you would like to join in the future.